danderson100/sheetsCrawler/README.md

-Step 6: Go into the main.py code and enter your LinkedIn username and password where needed.
+Step 6: Copy the main.py code into your own project.
+Go into the main.py code and enter your LinkedIn username and password where needed.
 This will allow Selenium to login and add people to your network.

 ------------------------------------------------------------------------------------------------------------------------